imagej/imagej.github.io/_pages/news/2015-06-15_-_Major_updates_in_the_works.md

 -   Users experience hard crashes with Fiji's bundled version of Java 6 (1.6.0\_24), which are avoided by using Java 7 or Java 8.
 -   More and more libraries used by ImageJ are updating their version requirement to Java 7 in newer releases.
 E.g., Jython 1.7.0 now requires Java 7—as such, ImageJ is stuck with Jython 1.5.3 as long as it continues to run using Java 6.

 It seems inevitable that ImageJ will need to switch to Java 8 very soon.
-At minimum, the ImageJ2 and Fiji downloads offered on the [Downloads](Downloads) page will be updated to ship with Java 8 instead of Java 6.
+At minimum, the ImageJ2 and Fiji downloads offered on the [/downloads](/downloads) page will be updated to ship with Java 8 instead of Java 6.
 And we are strongly considering updating the core ImageJ2 components to simply require Java 8.
 The ImageJ [Updater](/plugins/updater) will need to be updated to support these changes.

 Java on OS X
 ------------